RMaffei/ad320/task-manager/README.md

 Task Manager

 A modern and sleek task manager application built with React.
 This app allows users to add, complete, and delete tasks with a persistent state using local storage.
-The design features a dark mode theme and a professional UI for a seamless user experience.
+Some of the major features includes local persistent storage and a responsive design.

 How to Run: